Aldo and Jeanne Scaglione Prize for French and Francophone Studies

 Open Only to Members of the Association

-The Committee on Honors and Awards of the Modern Language Association invites authors to compete for the twenty-third annual Aldo and Jeanne Scaglione Prize for French and Francophone Studies, to be awarded for an outstanding scholarly work in the field of French or francophone linguistic or literary studies.
-For the competition in 2015, the committee solicits entries of books written by current members of the association and published in 2014.
+The Committee on Honors and Awards of the Modern Language Association invites authors to compete for the twenty-fourth annual Aldo and Jeanne Scaglione Prize for French and Francophone Studies, to be awarded for an outstanding scholarly work in the field of French or francophone linguistic or literary studies.
+For the competition in 2016, the committee solicits entries of books written by current members of the association and published in 2015.
 Works of literary history, literary criticism, philology, and literary theory are eligible for consideration; books that are primarily translations will not be considered.
 The Scaglione Prize for French and Francophone Studies, which consists of a cash award and a certificate, was established by the Aldo and Jeanne Scaglione Endowment Fund.
-It will be presented to the winning author at the association's annual convention in January 2016.
+It will be presented to the winning author at the association's annual convention in January 2017.

-To enter a book into the competition, authors or publishers should send four copies and a letter identifying the work and confirming the author's membership in the MLA to the Scaglione Prize for French and Francophone Studies, Modern Language Association, 26 Broadway, 3rd floor, New York, NY 10004-1789.
+To enter a book into the competition, authors or publishers should send four copies and a letter identifying the work and confirming the author's membership in the MLA to the Scaglione Prize for French and Francophone Studies, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004-2434.
 In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to firstname.lastname@example.org

 of this prize